deeptho/linux_media/README.md

   Being able to select a specific RF_INPUTs means that card operation becomes much more flexible.
-  For instance, it is possible to connect more than 2 demodulators to the same input cable temporarily and as needed.
+  For instance, it is possible to connect more than 2 demodulators to the same input cable temporarily if the card has an internal switch.
 In case each input is connected to a different LNB for a different satellite, it is possible to receive up to 8 different muxes on TBS6909V2 or up to 16 muxes on TBS6916 on the same satellite.
   With the standard DVB-v5 api drivers only 2 would be possible, because of the choice to pair 2 tuners to each RF_INPUT in a fixed manner.

-  Another problem not handled by the standard drivers is that a slave adapter should wait with tuning until it is certain that secondary equipment has been configured.
-For instance many programs are multi threaded.
+  Another problem not handled by the standard drivers is that a slave adapter should wait with tuning until it is certain that secondary equipment has been configured: switches need some time to power up, some types of LNBs (e.g, unicable) also need some time after power up before they respond to commands, and positioners need some time to rotate the dish.
+The neumo API leaves it to applications to work out the details, as this often needs configuration constants, or perhaps even custom software.
+Instead it expectes that exactly one of the connecting threads will performa all needed actions (sending diseqc commands, waiting appropriate amounts of time...) and will then inform the drivers when all of this is done.
+Until then, all other frontends trying to connect to the same rf_in through *FE_SET_RF_INPUT* ioctls will see these ioctls fail with a return value of *FE_RESERVATION_RETRY*.
+Those threads should wait a while and then retry the ioctl.

+  The reason why this is needed is that many programs are multi hreaded.
 If the thread for the master tuner is delayed for some reason, it may happen that the master tuner has not yet finished sending DiSeqC commands when the slave tuner starts tuning and then slave tuning will fail.
-Of course it is possible to prevent this at the application level, but neumoDVB handles it in the drivers.
-This allows multiple applications to synchronize such access.
+Of course it would be possible to prevent this at the application level, but neumoDVB handles it in the drivers.

   Concretely, when calling FE_SET_RF_INPUT, the application can specificy whether the demodulator will become master or slave.
 Typically an application will specify 'master' for the first tune, and 'slave'